encode/starlette/docs/threadpools.md

 The sync part is running inside a threadpool by using [`AnyIO`](https://github.com/agronholm/anyio).

 The `AnyIO` library by default starts a threadpool with a fixed number of threads, which works for most cases.
-But since the threadpool is shared by both routes and background tasks, it might be useful to control the number of threads.
+But since the threadpool is shared by both incoming requests, background tasks, and any other AnyIO thread pool usage it might be useful to control the number of threads.

 ```py